OxWearables/Oxford_Wearables_Activity_Recognition/README.md

 You should be able see the notebooks now.

 ## Miscellaneous
-Source code for the notebooks can be found in `src/` in case you prefer to work with pure Python instead.
+- Source code for the notebooks can be found in `src/` in case you prefer to work with pure Python instead.
+- If you're using VSCode, it has a nice extension for [remote development](https://code.visualstudio.com/docs/remote/ssh) as well as support for [Jupyter notebooks](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
+Check if your editor has these features.